Positions at Offices in Japan (Tokyo)

-Anderson Mori & Tomotsune ("AMT") hires non-Japanese attorneys to work as "Foreign Legal Associates" ("FLAs") in our Tokyo office.
-Typically, FLAs have been admitted to practice in their home jurisdictions for a minimum of two years, and wish to add a Japanese component to their professional experience.
-FLAs have come to us from the United Kingdom, Canada, Australia, Hong Kong, Singapore, the Philippines, Malaysia, New Zealand, Ireland and China.
-In some cases, FLAs are seconded to us for specified periods from firms in their home jurisdictions, and return to those firms after their time with us.
+Anderson Mori & Tomotsune ("AMT") hires non-Japan qualified attorneys to work as "Non-Japan Qualified Associates" ("NJQ-Associates") in our Tokyo office.
+Typically, NJQ-Associates have been admitted to practice in their home jurisdictions for a minimum of two years, and wish to add a Japanese component to their professional experience.
+NJQ-Associates have come to us from numerous jurisdictions including Australia, Canada, Hong Kong, Indonesia, the Mainland China, the Netherlands, Singapore, Taiwan, the United Kingdom, the United States, and Vietnam.

-FLAs are offered exposure to a broad range of international transactions in a rather unusual context.
-In many cases, these call into play the FLA's expertise in the law of his or her home jurisdiction; while in others, home jurisdiction law is not in issue, but advanced drafting and analytical skills are required.
-Many former FLAs have used their experiences with us as a springboard to successful Japan and Asia-related practices.
+NJQ-Associates are offered exposure to a broad range of international transactions in a rather unusual context.
+In many cases, these call into play the NJQ-Associates' expertise in the law of his/her home jurisdiction; while in others, home jurisdiction law is not in issue, but advanced drafting and analytical skills are required.

-(It is important to note that Japanese law prevents AMT from allowing its non-Japanese attorneys to provide direct and primary advice to clients on matters of Japanese law.
-Accordingly, FLAs work cooperatively with our Japanese attorneys, assisting them in providing client advice.)
+(It is important to note that Japanese law prevents AMT from allowing its non-Japan qualified attorneys to provide direct and primary advice to clients on matters of Japanese law.
+Accordingly, NJQ-Associates work cooperatively with our Japanese attorneys, assisting them in providing client advice.)

 Professional Support Lawyer Positions

 AMT also hires professional support lawyers ("PSLs") to work in our Tokyo office.
 Our PSLs are native speakers of English who have been admitted to practice law in an English speaking jurisdiction for at least two years, and who have substantial legal drafting experience in M&A, corporate, finance, capital markets or other commercial transactions.